 Sure thing, buddy.

 The second weapon myth: that a peace advocate must first aspire to sainthood or be a certifiable saint already, (depending on how the auditor seeks to condemn him).
 “Are you human in your actions, weakness and failures?
 Does your sales pitch upset me and my prejudices?
 You may not speak of Peace.
-Do you claim to speak for it like a saint?
+Do you claim to speak on its behalf like a saint?
 You are too ambitious, a wise-ass with a Messiah complex unfit for the task.
 In any case, no need to heed to your talk.”

 Peace advocates are human beings who stink when they don’t bathe; who breathe fresh air and exhale CO2 and at times bad breath; who experience needs, fears, hatred, greed and ambition like anyone else.
 No saintliness is needed for this kind of work.
 Might help, but would not be mandatory.
+Anyone could try.

 Elsewhere in this book, I talk about the massed saints of PeaceWorld.
 Simply put, saintliness would not lead to PeaceWorld, rather in the opposite order: it would be easier to achieve if we lived in PeaceWorld.
 On the other hand, sainthood is impossible on WeaponWorld, even though it is demanded by every religion.
 Weapon mythology has transposed these requirements and results; the peace version would simply set them in the right order: PeaceWorld first, sainthood later.

 These two myths are just as reasonable as they are harmless.
 Weapon liars have upheld them to muddy the waters, satisfy warmonger prejudices and delay peace for as long as possible.
 We have blindly followed their lead.